+viations relating to the TOE used in this report are listed below.
+FCU An abbreviation of Fax Controller Unit.
 HDD An abbreviation of Hard Disk Drive; in this document, it indicates the HDD installed in the TOE if simply described as "HDD."
-IPsec Secure Architecture for Internet Protocol; a protocol that provides the functions of data tampering prevention and data confidentiality with IP packets traffic using cryptographic technology.
+IPsec Security Architecture for Internet Protocol; a protocol that provides the functions of data tampering prevention and data confidentiality with IP packets traffic using cryptographic technology.
 MFP An abbreviation of a digital multifunctional product.
 PSTN An abbreviation of Public Switched Telephone Networks.

-Secure / Multipurpose Internet Mail Extensions; a standard for e-mail encryption and digital signatures with a public key system.
+S/MIME Secure / Multipurpose Internet Mail Extensions; a standard for e-mail encryption and digital signatures with a public key system.
+SPDF An abbreviation of Single Pass Document Feeder (the one-pass duplex scanning ADF).